 How To Choose a Pest Control Company

-When selecting a pest control company, there are a number of things you can consider to make sure you choose the best one for you.
-You might consider a company's qualifications and treatment methods as well as its customer reviews and years of experience.
+When selecting a pest control expert, there are a number of things you can consider to make sure you choose the best one for you.
+You might consider a company's qualifications and treatment methods in addition to its customer reviews and years of experience.
 And of course, there's the cost of services to consider.

 Does the company have a valid license and permits to perform pest control?